 Also, Some of the materials used in most suits are not made to last longer but rather, they’re designed in such a way to last for a short duration.

 I know how quick you may want to throw those suits inside the washing machine but here’s something no one is telling you.

-Note: Putting your suits inside the washing machine and dryer may not cause your swimsuits to lose its elasticity immediately, but will help reduce their life expectancy over time.
+Note: Using dryer on swimsuits or putting your suits inside the washing machine may not cause your swimsuits to lose its elasticity immediately, but will help reduce their life expectancy over time.

 Just like using dryers, ironing your bathing suits may break the elasticity of your suits and cause them to lose their original shape due to its high temperature.

 In most cases, ironing your bathing suits may even burn them due to the fact that most of the materials are made of Nylon which has a relatively low melting point.

 6. Scrubbing Too Hard

 I agree with you that the best way to wash your swimsuits is by hand washing them but do you also know that scrubbing your bathing suits too hard can as well cause them to lose shape?
 Well, now you know.